nasa/fprime/docs/INSTALL.md

 4. CLang or GNU C and C++ compilers (e.g. gcc and g++)
 5. [Python 3.8+](https://www.python.org/downloads/), virtual environments, and PIP

+> Latest versions of PIP are strongly recommended, as this will install native packages with improved performance and no dependency on Java.
+See [Recommended PIP Versions](#recommended-pip-versions)

 > Ubuntu and Debian users should see notes on [Python installation](#ubuntu-debian-java-and-python-pip)

 > macOS users must ensure the [CMake command line utility is on their path](#mac-os-x-and-cmake-command-not-found)